2019 Rolls-Royce Cullinan: 6 Cool Facts

 You probably wouldn’t sweat 80 grams, and nor would I, but that’s what makes Adrian Newey different than us.
 That’s why he’s designed 10 F1 constructor’s championship-winning cars and I’m sitting here blogging about him.

-In the spirit of obsessive weight-savings, the Valkyrie has a lightweight paint option, which is detailed in Top Gear video all about configuring the hypercar.
+In the spirit of obsessive weight-savings, the Valkyrie has a lightweight paint option, which is detailed in a Top Gear video all about configuring the hypercar.
 Aston interior design manager Libby Meigh told Top Gear that three “ultra-light” paints would be offered on the Valkyrie and they save around 700 grams over regular paint.
 That’s just 1.54 pounds.

 Now, I realize that this basically amounts to the difference between having fries with your burger instead of a salad, but, you have to admire how it fits with the spirit of the car.
 After all, if you compromise on the weight of the paint, you might as well compromise on everything.
 If I were speccing-out my Valkyrie, I’d have to go with the lightweight paint—it’s the sort of decision you’d hope Adrian Newey would admire.